CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/getting-started.md

 ![](./media/gs4.png)

-## Let's Get Started with Azure Portal
+## Let's Get Started with Power Apps Portal

-1. In the JumpVM, click on **Azure portal** shortcut of Microsoft Edge browser which is created on desktop.
+1. In the JumpVM, click on **Microsoft Edge** shortcut of Microsoft Edge browser which is created on desktop.

    ![](./media/gs-1.png)